 - 3. Create policy instances, which define the specific records to which logic in the policy model will be applied. - 4.
-Run the validation process to confirm that the policy logic is working correctly. - 5.
-Define execution settings to specify whether you want the policy to be executed automatically or executed according to a predefined schedule (or both). - 6.
-Define execution history settings to specify what types of policy execution records will be created. - 7.
+Run the validation process to confirm that the policy logic is working correctly.

+- 5. Define execution settings to specify whether you want the policy to be executed automatically or executed according to a predefined schedule (or both). - 6.
 Activate the policy and policy instances so that they will be executed according to your defined execution settings.